Research Catalogue Extended Guide

 Edit a user

-Remove a user
+Remove user from portal

 Login as a user